rrohaill/mvvm-android-sample/README.md

 # Simple Android MVVM - One screen sample

-In this repository, you will find a gist for what we believe, over time, could turn into a massive activity.
-Your task is to break this view into logical, testable chunks.
+In this repository, you will find a gist for what I believe, over time, could turn into a massive activity.

-You can use a project structure of your choosing, including 3rd party dependencies and other design choices.
-You may also choose the expand it or modify it's layout.

 ## Specs